iBicha/youtube-dl-server/README.md

 - url: required - Url of youtube video
 - options: optional - options to be passed to youtube-dl.
 Defaults to -f "best".
 See https://github.com/ytdl-org/youtube-dl/blob/master/README.md
 - schema: optional - array of keys to be returned, to avoid returning all the json dump from youtube-dl.
 E.g. /v1/video?url=https://www.youtube.com/watch?v=1PuGuqpHQGo&schema=url&schema=title
 - cli: optional - the cli tool to be used. "youtube-dl" | "yt-dlp".
-Defaults to "youtube-dl"
+Defaults to "yt-dlp"

 ----